How to Contact Your Representative About USAID & Foreign Aid Cuts

 Find your representatives

 Enter your ZIP code in RepReach to see your House rep and both Senators with direct phone numbers.
-Foreign assistance is funded through congressional appropriations both chambers vote on.

 2